Colack/Beans/Generation/README.md

-# Generation
+# Generation Checking for Beans
-Installer and Updater for Beans.